-Choosing the right funeral plan doesn’t need to be a daunting task but it does help to know what you should be looking for and also most importantly what exactly you are getting for your money – which is where our funeral guide to choosing the right plan will help.
+Choosing the right plan doesn’t need to be a daunting task but it does help to know what you should be looking for and also most importantly what exactly you are getting for your money – which is where our funeral guide to choosing the right plan will help.

-For example recent studies have shown that when buying a prepaid funeral plan, a high percentage of those reviewed were under the impression that all their funeral services were guaranteed, which is not the case with most funeral plans.
+For example recent studies have shown that when buying a prepaid plan, a high percentage of those reviewed were under the impression that all their funeral services were guaranteed, which is not the case with most funeral plans.

 Although funeral plan providers will say the services are guaranteed with nothing more to pay; in most cases they are just talking about the Funeral Director’s services and not the third party fees such as cremation or burial fees.

-Therefore it is essential to check how your chosen funeral plan treats these third party costs, also known as disbursements.
+Therefore it is essential to check how your chosen plan treats these third party costs, also known as disbursements.
 In most cases there will just be a contribution towards these essential fees which could mean there will more for your family to pay.

 Ensure your money is safe